-MNM and MME beneficiaries are not required to receive their Medicaid benefits through managed care and have the opportunity to opt out of managed care prior to enrollment or after being enrolled.
+- A. MNM and MME beneficiaries are not required to receive their Medicaid benefits through managed care and have the opportunity to opt-out of managed care prior to enrollment or after being enrolled.
 All enrollments into RHO are prospective in nature.
 Accordingly, there is no retroactive enrollment into this service delivery option.
 EOHHS is responsible for ensuring beneficiaries have access to the information they need to make reasoned decisions about whether to obtain their Medicaid health coverage through RHO.
-The enrollment process proceeds as follows:

-- (1) Auto-assignment and Opt-Out.
+The enrollment process proceeds as follows: - Auto-assignment and Opt-Out.
 EOHHS sends a letter to eligible Medicaid beneficiaries explaining ICI and providing an auto-assignment into RHO.
-This communication also provides instruction on how to opt-out to FFS. - (2) Decision Timeframe.
-Beneficiaries are given a reasonable timeframe of a minimum of thirty (30) days from the date the enrollment letter is sent to consider these options and make an enrollment decision. - Beneficiary Action.
-If the beneficiary makes an enrollment choice within the specified timeframe, EOHHS initiates enrollment accordingly. - No Action by Beneficiary.
-If a beneficiary does not respond within the specified timeframe, enrollment proceeds in accordance with the auto assignment into RHO, as indicated in the written communication from EOHHS. - (3) Opportunity to Change Option.
+This communication also provides instruction on how to opt-out to FFS.

+- 2. Decision Timeframe.
+Beneficiaries are given a reasonable timeframe of a minimum of thirty (30) days from the date the enrollment letter is sent to consider these options and make an enrollment decision. - a.
+Beneficiary Action.
+If the beneficiary makes an enrollment choice within the specified timeframe, EOHHS initiates enrollment accordingly. - b.
+No Action by Beneficiary.
+If a beneficiary does not respond within the specified timeframe, enrollment proceeds in accordance with the auto-assignment into RHO, as indicated in the written communication from EOHHS. - 3.
+Opportunity to Change Option.
 Once enrolled, beneficiaries may change Medicaid delivery systems on a monthly basis.
 Any such changes requested are processed and take effect in accordance with the applicable EOHHS enrollment schedule.
-Beneficiaries who voluntarily disenroll from an RHO plan can re enroll in the plan on a monthly basis. - (4) Auto Re-Assignment after Resumption of Eligibility.
+Beneficiaries who voluntarily disenroll from an RHO plan can re-enroll in the plan on a monthly basis. - 4.
+Auto Re-Assignment after Resumption of Eligibility.
 Medicaid beneficiaries who are disenrolled from RHO due to a loss of eligibility are automatically re-enrolled into RHO if they regain eligibility within sixty (60) calendar days.
-If eligibility is regained more than sixty (60) calendar days after enrollment has elapsed, the process proceeds in accordance with the subpart (3) above.
+If eligibility is regained more than sixty (60) calendar days after enrollment has elapsed, the process proceeds in accordance with § 1.27.3(3) of this Part.

-D. RHO Disenrollment
+1.27.4 RHO Disenrollment

-- (1) EOHHS Initiated Disenrollment EOHHS Reasons for EOHHS disenrollment from an RHO plan include but are not be limited to: - Death: - Loss of Medicaid eligibility; - Loss of Medicare eligibility (if previously fully dually eligible for Medicare and Medicaid and not receiving LTSS);
+- A. EOHHS Initiated Disenrollment EOHHS Reasons for EOHHS disenrollment from an RHO plan include but are not be limited to: - 1.
+Death; - 2.
+Loss of Medicaid eligibility; - 3.
+Loss of Medicare eligibility (if previously fully dually eligible for Medicare and Medicaid and not receiving LTSS); - 4.
+MNM beneficiary loss of LTSS eligibility; - 5.
+Eligibility error; - 6.
+Placement in Eleanor Slater Hospital, Tavares, or an out-of-state residential hospital; - 7.
+Incarceration;

-- MNM beneficiary loss of LTSS eligibility; - Eligibility error; - Placement in Eleanor Slater Hospital, Tavares, or an out-of-state residential hospital; - Incarceration: - Change of state residence; - Enrollment in PACE: - Enrollment in the Medicare-Medicaid Plan: and - Opt-out to FFS. - (2) Managed Care Entity Member Disenrollment Request The RHO plan may request in writing that a member be disenrolled.
+- 8. Change of state residence; - 9.
+Enrollment in PACE; - 10.
+Enrollment in the Medicare-Medicaid Plan; and - 11.
+Opt-out to FFS. - B. Managed Care Entity Member Disenrollment Request The RHO plan may request in writing that a member be disenrolled.
 Such a request must be made on the grounds that the member's continued enrollment seriously impairs the entity's capacity to furnish services to either the particular member or other members.
-EOHHS does not permit disenrollment requests based on: - An adverse change in the member's health status; - The member's utilization of medical services; or - Uncooperative behavior resulting from the member's special needs. - (3) Disenrollment Review All disenrollments are subject to approval by EOHHS.
+EOHHS does not permit disenrollment requests based on: - 1.
+An adverse change in the member's health status; - 2.
+The member's utilization of medical services; or - 3.
+Uncooperative behavior resulting from the member's special needs. - C. Disenrollment Review All disenrollments are subject to approval by EOHHS.
 EOHHS determines the disenrollment date, as appropriate.
-Beneficiaries have the right to appeal EOHHS' disenrollment decision (see MCAR Section 0110).
-Beneficiaries who are disenrolled receive their Medicaid benefits on a fee for service basis.
+Beneficiaries have the right to appeal EOHHS' disenrollment decision (see Medicaid Code of Administrative Rules, Complaints and Appeals).
+Beneficiaries who are disenrolled receive their Medicaid benefits on a fee-for-service basis.

-E. Grievances, Appeals and Hearings
+1.27.5 Grievances, Appeals and Hearings